|Partner Institution/Organization Homepage:||Click to visit|

 The SettingWith a population of 160,000, Oxford is a lively city with university buildings from many architectural periods scattered amidst commercial enterprises.
 The city provides an array of cinemas, theaters, and concert halls as well as a variety of good, inexpensive restaurants.
 There are excellent transportation links with all parts of the United Kingdom and frequent and reasonably priced bus service to London

-Courses:Students take a selection of engineering courses equivalent to Princeton’s junior year requirements, including a fourth-year engineering project in lieu of the JP.
+Courses:Students take a selection of engineering courses equivalent to Princeton’s junior year requirements, including a fourth-year engineering project lasting the full academic year in an Oxford lab under close supervision by Oxford Engineering faculty.
 Significant effort is made to choose appropriate electives that align with the student’s interests, whether from the graduate level selection or from other departments.
 Any questions should be directed to the exchange coordinators, Dean Bogucki (email@example.com) and study abroad staff in the OIP.

 Eligibility:For Princeton approval, participants must have at least a 3.0/ B average for the fall and spring semesters prior to the semester of study abroad.